 Meno Active is Revive Active’s Super Supplement that aims to support women during their Menopausal Journey.

-The scientific blend of 30 hand-selected ingredients was carefully formulated by our expert team to include three botanical extracts, Ashwagandha, Sage and Green Tea.
+The scientific blend of 31 hand-selected ingredients was carefully formulated by our expert team to include 4 botanical extracts, Soya Isoflavone, Ashwagandha, Sage and Green Tea.

-Each extract was identified during a robust research process as playing a key role in the treatment of signs of menopause.
+Each extract was identified during a robust research process as playing a key role in the treatment of menopause.

-That’s why Meno Active comes with one capsule and one powdered sachet containing the other 27 active ingredients, and in each daily dose.
+That’s why Meno Active comes with one capsule containing 3 of the 4 plant extracts and one powdered sachet containing the other 28 active ingredients, in each daily dose.

 Ashwagandha is known as one of the most powerful plants in herbal medicine and is widely reputed for the benefits it offers to women during menopause.